 Anaemia in pregnancy

-During pregnancy, some women become anaemic, which means they have too few red blood cells in their body.
+During pregnancy, some people become anaemic, which means they have too few red blood cells in their body.
 Diet and supplements can help.

 Bleeding during pregnancy

 Bleeding during pregnancy is relatively common, however you should always contact your midwife or doctor immediately if it happens to you.

 Find out about the causes, risk factors and potential complications of gestational diabetes, when during pregnancy it occurs, and how to manage it.

 Mild itching is common in pregnancy, but if the itching becomes severe it can be a sign of a liver condition called intrahepatic cholestasis of pregna...